Love Olive Garden tortellini al forno? Just wait until you try this recipe for our rich, home-cooked version. Perfect comfort food!

 - 1 Large Clove Garlic

 - 2 Tablespoons All-Purpose Flour

 - 1/4 Teaspoon Salt

 - Prepare tortellini according to package instructions.
 Drain and rinse.

-- Remove all but 2 tablespoons of bacon dripping from skillet.
+- Remove all but 2 tablespoons of bacon drippings from skillet.
 Add garlic and cook in remaining dripping on low for about 1 minute.
-Sprinkle flour in skillet and whisk until combined with drippings.
+Sprinkle flour in the skillet and whisk until combined with drippings.
 Gradually whisk in milk.
 Bring to a boil.
 Add salt, black pepper, and dried Italian seasoning, lower the heat and cook, stirring for 2 minutes.
 Add mozzarella and Parmesan and heat until melted.
-Toss cooked tortellini and bacon in sauce , sprinkle with parsley and serve immediately.
+Toss cooked tortellini and bacon in sauce, sprinkle with parsley and serve immediately.

 ©GonnaWantSeconds.com.
 Content and photographs are copyright protected.
 Sharing of this recipe is both encouraged and appreciated.
 Copying and/or pasting full recipes to any social media is strictly prohibited.

 Nutrition information will vary based on the specific products.
 To be safe, check the nutrition facts labels of your products.
 Optional object listed above have been left out of nutritional data.

 Check out these Recipes!

 - Tortellini Salad – A tour of Mediterranean, infused with bold zesty, creamy, and tangy flavors!